No-GRE-Requirement Master's Programs

-Revisions to the GRE (Graduate Records Examination)
+No GRE (Graduate Records Examination)

-ETS revised the GRE in 2011, making it, according to the ETS site, “more closely aligned with the skills needed to succeed in today's graduate and business school programs.”
+ETS revised the GRE in 2011, making it, according to the ETS site, " more closely aligned with the skills needed to succeed in today's graduate and business school programs."
 Regardless, many graduate programs are dropping the requirement.

 The de-emphasis on the GRE should come as a relief to many potential graduate students.
 Many otherwise excellent students perform poorly on standardized tests.
 Even those who do well must cope with the pressure of preparing for a single test that often can override an otherwise stellar academic record.

 Potential graduate students, then, may wish to seek out institutions that offer admission without the GRE requirement.

 No-GRE Graduate Schools Growing In NumberThere is a wide selection of schools offering graduate programs that do not require the GRE for admission, as a quick Google search will reveal.

 While liberal arts programs mostly are absent from these lists, there are several institutions offering computer science, engineering and public health programs for which the GRE is not required.